Fred Allen: Vaudeville

 Allen took piano lessons as a boy, his father having brought an Emerson upright along when they moved in with his aunt.
-He learned exactly two songs – "Hiawatha" and "Pitter, Patter, Little Raindrops" – and would be asked to play "half or all my repertoire" when visitors came to the house.
-He also worked at the Boston Public Library, where he discovered a book about the origin and development of comedy.
-Enduring various upheavals at home (other aunts came and went, prompting several moves), Allen also took up juggling while learning as much as possible about comedy.
+He learned exactly two songs, "Hiawatha" and "Pitter, Patter, Little Raindrops," and would be asked to play "half or all my repertoire" when visitors came to the house.
+He also worked at the Boston Public Library, where he discovered a book about the origin and the development of comedy.
+Enduring various upheavals at home (other aunts came and went, which prompted several moves), Allen also took up juggling while he learned as much as possible about comedy.

 Some library co-workers planned to put on a show and asked him to do a bit of juggling and some of his comedy.
-When a girl in the crowd told him, "You're crazy to keep working here at the library; you ought to go on stage," Allen decided his career path was set.
+When a girl in the crowd told him, "You're crazy to keep working here at the library; you ought to go on stage," Allen decided that his career path was set.

 In 1914, at the age of 20, Allen took a job with a local piano company, in addition to his library work.
-He appeared at a number of amateur night competitions, soon taking the stage name Fred St. James, and booking with the local vaudeville circuit at $30 a week, enough at that time to allow him to quit his jobs with the library and the piano company.
-Eventually he became "Freddy James," often billing himself as the world's worst juggler.
-Allen refined the mix of his deliberately clumsy juggling and the standard jokes and one-liners, directing much of the humor at his own poor juggling abilities.
+He appeared at a number of amateur night competitions, soon took the stage name Fred St. James, and booked with the local vaudeville circuit at $30 a week (equal to $ today), enough at the time to allow him to quit his jobs with the library and the piano company.
+Eventually, he became "Freddy James" and often billed himself as the world's worst juggler.
+Allen refined the mix of his deliberately-clumsy juggling and the standard jokes and one-liners.
+He directed much of the humor at his own poor juggling abilities.
 During his time in vaudeville, his act evolved more toward monologic comedy and less juggling.
 In 1917, returning to the New York circuit, his stage name was changed to Fred Allen so that he would not be offered the same low salary that theater owners had been accustomed to paying him in his early career.
 His new surname came from Edgar Allen, a booker for the Fox theaters.

 In 1922, Allen commissioned comic-strip artist Martin Branner to cover a theater curtain with an elaborate mural painting depicting a cemetery with a punchline on each gravestone.
-This was the "Old Joke Cemetery," where overworked gags go to die.
+It was the "Old Joke Cemetery," where overworked gags go to die.
 In Allen's act, the audiences would see the curtain (and have several minutes to read its 46 punchlines) before Allen made his entrance.
 Audiences typically would be laughing at the curtain before Allen even appeared.
 Robert Taylor's biography of Allen includes an impressive full-length photo of Branner's curtain painting, and many of the punchlines are clearly legible in the photo.

-Allen used a variety of gimmicks in his changing act, from a ventriloquist dummy to juggling to singing, but the focus was always on his comedy, which was heavy on wordplay.
+Allen used a variety of gimmicks in his changing act from a ventriloquist dummy to juggling to singing, but the focus was always on his comedy, which was heavy on wordplay.
 One recurring bit was to read a purported "letter from home" with material such as the following: